Learn

 Cloudshell output showing SonarQube is running

-Depending on the privacy and networking details of your Kubernetes cluster, communicating with your SonarQube deployment outside your cluster can be an issue.
-These issues typically arise when external access to the SonarQube service is restricted due to network policies or security constraints within the cluster.
+Depending on the privacy and networking details of your Kubernetes cluster, communicating with your SonarQube Server deployment outside your cluster can be an issue.
+These issues typically arise when external access to the SonarQube Server service is restricted due to network policies or security constraints within the cluster.
 If you experience such an issue, set up an Ingress to enable external traffic to reach your cluster deployments.
-The official SonarQube helm chart also offers an Ingress configuration.
+The official SonarQube Server helm chart also offers an Ingress configuration.

 Deploy an Ingress controllerconfigure your chosen DNS to this controller load balancer IP, and then add your DNS name to the Ingress host section in the helm chart.